 For a couple of weeks I scoured the web for jobs to apply to.
 I sent an application to someone I had met at a networking event in Luleå.
 My friend Emil Tullstedt (Currently at Grafana), who worked at Tink at the time, told me to send one application there as well.

 While browsing LinkedIn semi-casually, I saw that Emil had like a post by someone named Carl Berquist that said something along the lines of:

 We're looking for a front end web developer

-I messaged Carl and asked if they were looking for summer workers.
+I messaged Carl and asked if they were looking for summer interns.
 He came back to me the next day and we scheduled the interview a couple of days later.

 Three people interviewed me: Daniel Lee, Carl Bergquist and Leonard Gram.
-We talkied a little bit about my previous experience and what I studied.
+We talked a little bit about my previous experience and what I studied.

 They told me my initial work would be

 There was a problem though.
 I didn't know Karma, Jest or Angular (I had only fiddled with it a little bit).
 But it didn't seem to worry them.

 A couple of days later I got the contract, which pretty much only stated my start date and my salary.
 Let's just say that it isn't the case any more.